Algorithm Selection for Software Verification using Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we have proposed \textsc{Graves}, a technique to perform algorithm selection on program verifiers using graph neural networks. \textsc{Graves} automatically generate a graph representation of a program using traditional graph representations that preserve semantic and syntactic components of said program.
-Using graph neural networks, \textsc{Graves} calculates a graph feature vector.
-Using several attention mechanisms, the network learns to form this feature vector by emphasizing portions of the graph which help make more accurate predictions. \textsc{Graves} passes this vector to a simple feedforward neural network which scores verifiers on how likely it is that they could successfully verify the given program.
+In this work, we have proposed \textsc{Graves}, a technique to perform algorithm selection on program verifiers using graph neural networks. \textsc{Graves} automatically generates a graph representation of a program using traditional program graph representations that preserve semantic and syntactic components of said program.
+Using graph neural networks, \textsc{Graves} learns to form graph feature vectors which encodes the structure of the graph into a fixed size vector. \textsc{Graves} passes this vector to a simple feedforward neural network which scores verifiers on how likely it is that they could successfully verify the given program.

 We evaluated \textsc{Graves} using three metrics on over 8000 programs against several baseline techniques.
-We found that \textsc{Graves} is superior to several state-of-the-art baseline techniques we evaluated on the problem of selecting a verifier for a given program, property pair by over 10\%.
+We found that \textsc{Graves} is superior to several state-of-the-art baseline techniques we evaluated on the problem of selecting a verifier for a given program and property by over 12\%.
+Further, \textsc{Graves} was able to verify 9\% more programs from our test set than any single verifier.

-We performed a study to interpret how \textsc{Graves} determines which algorithm to select.
+We performed a study to interpret how \textsc{Graves} determines which verification technique to select.
 To do this we looked at three fundamental techniques and one technique variant: CEGAR, symbolic execution, bounded model checking, and bounded model with K-Induction.
 We found that \textsc{Graves} was able to identify portions of the graph related to the verification problem at hand.
 We also found that it selected portions of the graph specific to the given algorithms approach.

 Moving forward, we would like to explore other applications for GNNs and software engineering problems.
 While we only explored the problem of verification algorithm selection, there is reason to believe that this approach could produces strong results in the space of software engineering.
-We would like to explore modifying our graphs using compiler optimizations, such as dead code elimination or loop unrolling, as this my produce richer graphs which are closer to a verifier's abstraction.
-We would also like to apply our technique to SMT tools and model counters by encoding logical formulas as graphs.
+We would like to explore improving our graphs using compiler optimizations, such as dead code elimination or loop unrolling, and approaching other software engineering problems, like test generation and fuzzing.